goupdating/android-eclipse-sdk/README.md

 ##Setup

-**For Android Studio user**: please see tag [android-studio-sdk](https://github.com/goupdating/android-studio-sdk), download the source codes, check out the Updating to see how the library works.
+**For Android Studio user**: please see [android-studio-sdk](https://github.com/goupdating/android-studio-sdk), download the source codes, check out the Updating to see how the library works.

 ####To start with